RobertTalbert/functionsandmodels/planning/124-learning-objectives.md

 - State the definition of a *linear* function.
 - Compute the slope of a linear function, given two points on its graph.
 - Given the slope of a linear function and a point on its graph, write the equation of the function in point-slope form and slope-intercept form.
-- Interpret the meaning of the slope and $y$-intercept of a linear function in context.
+- Interpret the meaning of the slope and $x$- and $y$-intercepts of a linear function in context.

 ### 1.5 Quadratic Functions